kragen/derctuo/markdown/hardware-queuing.md

 interleaving instruction by instruction.
-Normally whenever you execute an instruction you enqueue the following instruction on the same priority run queue, so threads of the same priority are run in round-robin fashion, instruction by instruction, but there's a mindelay field in the instruction encoding which forces the thread to pause for 1-4 cycles.
+Normally whenever you execute an instruction you enqueue the following instruction on the same priority run queue, so threads of the same priority are run in round-robin fashion, instruction by instruction, but there’s a mindelay field in the instruction encoding which forces the thread to pause for 1-4 cycles.
 So each queue item is tagged with the earliest cycle when it is runnable.
-This allows interleaved realtime tasks of the same priority to maintain precisely the same timing regardless of how many other tasks of that priority are running at any given time, as long as there aren't too many of them.
+This allows interleaved realtime tasks of the same priority to maintain precisely the same timing regardless of how many other tasks of that priority are running at any given time, as long as there aren’t too many of them.

 (Perhaps the delayed tasks should be initially stored in a separate queue, or perhaps each queue should practice EDF scheduling, although